rdz-oss/BattyBirdNET-Analyzer/README.md

 | **UK** | Covers 16 species. | 1500+ calls. | val_loss: 0.0016 - val_prec: 0.9565

 Some occasional 'guests' are considered but definitely not all possible ones.
 The performance of the classifiers depends mostly on the quality and size of the data set used in training.
 The amount of samples for each species vary.
 So does the context of the calls.
 The BattyBirdNETs training data set contains free fly, hunting, social calls, calls during release and in enclosures.
 The amount of these vary for each species.
 To avoid overfitting, the classifiers were trained with noise.

+You can download the data used for training the EU-144kHz classifiers here: https://huggingface.co/datasets/Amazetl/BattyBirdNet-144kHz-v1.0
+The UK, Sweden, Scotland, Bavaria classifiers are trained on subsets of this data set.
+For the US data, see the lik to the NABAT data site below.

 ## Install
 You can follow the same procedure as for the BirdNET-Analyzer [see here](./README_BIRDNET_ANALYZER.adoc).
 Just remember to use this repository.